Bgr8Dev/Bgr8/docs/BANNER_SYSTEM.md

 - **Icon Control**: Toggle icons on/off for each banner
 - **Real-time Updates**: Changes are saved to Firebase and update immediately
 - **Responsive Design**: Banners work on both desktop and mobile
+- **Developer Mode**: Development banners are automatically hidden for users with the developer role

 ## Components